mozilla/ichnaea/docs/install/deploy.rst

     docker pull mozilla/location:2.2.0

-Next up stop all containers running the scheduler and async worker roles.
+Next up stop all containers running the scheduler and task worker roles.
 If you use docker's own daemon support, the `ps`, `stop` and `rm` commands can be used to accomplish this.